Grand Canyon University Accreditation

-Grand Canyon University has been accredited by the Higher Learning Commission (HLC) since 1968.
+Grand Canyon University (GCU) has been accredited by the Higher Learning Commission (HLC) since 1968.
 GCU is also authorized in Arizona by the Arizona State Board for Private Postsecondary Education.
-Accreditations speak to the quality of the University and its academic programs and can represent acknowledgment by peer institutions of meeting set criteria or standards.
+Accreditations speak to the quality of the university and its academic programs and can represent acknowledgment by peer institutions of meeting set criteria or standards.

 Accreditation is a peer review of the rigor and quality of a higher education institution and the programs it offers.
 A university’s accreditation assists multiple constituents including:

 Individuals need to attend an accredited institution in order to be eligible to receive federal (and in some cases state) loans or grants.

 Employers may require evidence of education from an accredited institution in order to provide tuition assistance or to evaluate the credentials of prospective employees.